* Graphic: World FX rates in 2020 tmsnrt.rs/2egbfVh

 * Graphic: Trade-weighted sterling since Brexit vote tmsnrt.rs/2hwV9Hv (Recasts, adds background)

-Jan 19 (Reuters) – Sterling held close to a 23-month high against the euro and edged up against the dollar after higher-than-expected British inflation data added to pressure on the Bank of England to raise interest rates next month.
+Jan 19 (Reuters) – Sterling edged up versus the euro, hitting a 23-month high, and rose against a weakening dollar after higher-than-expected British inflation data added to pressure on the Bank of England to raise interest rates next month.

-Consumer price inflation rose more than expected to 5.4% in December, its highest in almost 30 years, official data showed.
+Consumer price inflation rose more than expected to 5.4% in December, its highest in almost 30 years.

 ING analysts said the inflation numbers, combined with better November activity data and better jobs data, suggested a 25bp hike by the Bank of England on Feb.
 3.